theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 I test-boot the new kernel on my own system before shipping the config file, so you may rely on that it at least #worksforme on these devices, all running the latest openSUSE Tumbleweed:

-* Zen4: ThinkPad P14s Gen5 AMD, Ryzen 8840HS (coming soon)
+* Zen4: ThinkPad P14s Gen5 AMD, Ryzen 8840HS
 * Zen3: Biostar B550T-Silver + Ryzen 5700G
 * Zen2: ThinkPad E14 gen2 AMD, Ryzen 4700U
 * Zen1: ThinkPad C13 gen1 AMD, Ryzen 3500C (3500U)